Jasonette/documentation/docs/composition.md

 ##■ Importing from self

 Importing is not limited to remote JSON files.
-A JSON can even import itself and its own subtree to another location within its descendents.
+A JSON can even import itself and its own subtree to another location within itself.

 To access the current JSON object, you just need to use the `$document` object.